mrs-brubotics/documentation_brubotics/source/For_developers.rst

     sudo apt install texlive-latex-extra

 After pressing the green button and when the builder process is finished, a PDF will appear in another window.

+:blue:`[The documentation from the previous link say to press the green button with LuaLatex+MakeIndex+BibTex selected but we get an error bby doing this.
+It works with only LuaLatex selecetd ]JV`